malach-it/developers.boruta/docs/provider-configuration/identity-providers/general-configuration.md

 __Name__ help to recognize the configured identity provider within the administration interface.

-__Backend__ set the connected backend providing the end-user credentials, configurations and attributes.
+__Backend__ set the associated backend providing the end-user credentials, configurations and attributes.

 __Sessions__ help to configure the log in temaplates and features giving means for the user to be identified giving its username.
 - __check password__ switches the password requirement for authentication.
 Whenn disabled, the server creates a one time login associated to the username.